vdsm/virtual-dsm/readme.md

   No. For a complete overview of all supported settings, see the [environment variables](docs/environment.md) page.

-### What are the differences compared to the standard DSM?

-  There are only two minor differences: the Virtual Machine Manager package is not available, and Surveillance Station will not include any free licenses.

 ### How do I verify that KVM is available?

   First, make sure your platform and container runtime meet the [requirements](#requirements-️) listed above.